 If you have ever tried Cactus Bread, you are a lucky soul.
 It is a sweet, soft, slightly spiced dessert pizza that folks who go to Pizza Ranch make a special point to get!
+I also have an Apple Cactus Bread if you want a little extra flavor!
 Just in case you love desserts, don’t miss my Piggy Pie Dessert and Blueberry Lemon Heaven Dessert!

 What is Cactus Bread?

 Cactus Bread is the name given to the cinnamon-sugar glazed dessert pizza found at The Pizza Ranch restaurants.
 The actual Pizza Ranch recipe is a closely guarded secret, but I think I have cracked the code.
 I spent an entire day making different versions and trying out several varieties of crusts and toppings.
 I am confident in telling you that this is the best homemade version you will EVER try!

 Cactus Bread is broken down into 4 main components:

 - Cinnamon Butter Topping

 While the actual pizza only takes about 20 minutes to make (total!)
 I want to break it down so that you are able to fully understand each technique before starting.

 I have to tell you, I tested 5 different homemade pizza dough recipes before settling on this one.
 Why did this one end up winning?